 Most days, I’m happy if my Portuguese students retain enough from the one night a week I have with them … More

 If you’ve heard me talk about anything Portuguese for any length of time, I’ll eventually start gushing about my literary boyfriend: Fernando Pessoa.
-I’ve written about his work from time to time but I wanted to make a regular feature out of it.
-So, Fridays with Fernando was born.

 Greetings, fellow Bay Area foodies.
 By now, you’ve heard that San Jose got it it’s first Michelin-starred restaurant: Little Portugal’s Adega.
 You’re probably dying to get a reservation, right?
 Yeah, you and everyone else—including yours truly, who’s been putting off going for nearly a year.

 If I’m stuck waiting for my reservation with the rest of you, then let me tell you where you should be eating while you’re waiting for your reservation at Adega.

 After a summer of uncertainty, it feels good to have direction in my life again.